sfilippone/psblas3/README.md

 4. If you have the AMD package of Davis, Duff and Amestoy, you can specify `--with-amd` (see `./configure --help` for more details).
-   We use the C interface to AMD.
+   We use the C interface to AMD, as it does not overwrite the input matrix.

 The configure script will generate a Make.inc file suitable for building the library.
 The script is capable of recognizing the needed libraries